chaup15/cse15l-lab-reports/lab-report-1-week-2.md

 `scp <filename>.java cs15lsp22zz@ieng6.ucsd.edu:~/`

 [![transfer-file.png](https://i.postimg.cc/zfHM82rF/transfer-file.png)](https://postimg.cc/GBrzjQ94)
 >Again, remember to replace `zz` with your assigned username.
-Also, `<filename>` is replaced with the name of your file
+Also, `<filename>` is replaced with the name of your file.
+The example above is using `WhereAmI.java` file.

-- Then, log into your ieng6 account with ssh and run the command `ls`.
+- Then, log into your `ieng6` account with `ssh` and run the command `ls`.
 You should be able to see the java file in the home directory.

 - The files can now be run on the ieng6 server using `javac` and `java` commands